gatsbyjs/gatsby/docs/docs/working-with-images.md

 ## Using Fragments To Standardize Formatting

-What if you have a bunch of images and you want them all to us the same formatting?
+What if you have a bunch of images and you want them all to use the same formatting?

-A custom fragment is an easy way to standardize formatting and re-use it on multiple images.
+A custom fragment is an easy way to standardize formatting and re-use it on multiple images:

 ```
 export const squareImage = graphql`